cool down in 30 Seconds

 Conversation Starters

-"Do you prefer the heat or a cool down?"
+"Do you prefer the heat or the cool down after a hot day?"

 Journal Prompts

-How does a cool down change your plans?
+How does the cool down affect your daily activities or mood?

-Compare a hot day to a cool down.
+Write about the transition from a hot day to a cool evening.
+What senses are involved?

 Frequently Asked Questions